This is part of our series on board games by age. For more info check out our comprehensive guide to choosing board games for kids.

 Do you know what color Neptune is?
 How about a box of Coco Pops?
 And what about the three turtle shells in Mario Kart?
 If so, you could play a pivotal role in helping your team win at Color Brain!

-Colorbrain gives players the answers to each question from the start.
+Color Brain gives players the answers to each question from the start.
 They just have to use the right one!
 Players will be given eleven cards at the beginning of the game, each one representing a different color.
 Question cards are then shuffled and placed with the question facing up.

 When a question card is played, players will then need to use their cards to guess which color, or colors, the object or thing in the question is related to.
-For example, if the question asked “What are the three colors of a traffic light?” the correct answer would be red, orange and green.
-Players will then lay the colours they think are correct face down to make their guess.
+For example, if the question asked “What are the three colors of a traffic light?” the correct answer would be red, yellow, and green.
+Players will then lay the colors they think are correct face down to make their guess.

 Once everyone has made their guess, the answer is revealed, along with each player’s guess.
 Scoring is based on how many players guessed correctly and only if a player guesses right and at least one other player guesses wrong, they score a point.
 If all players correctly guess, nobody scores, but in the next round the players who guess correctly will receive a bonus point.
 If nobody guesses correctly then nobody gets any points.